Botanical Illustrations of Fruit for Jersey Post

 Painting the first layer of green on a Black bryony leaf copyright Jersey Post (www.Jerseystamps.com) 2017

-Brighter green wet wash on the Black bryony leaf copyright Jersey Post (www.Jerseystamps.com) 2017
+Brighter green wet wash applied to the leaf.
+Copyright Jersey Post (www.Jerseystamps.com) 2017

 Painting in stems and tendrils of Black bryony copyright Jersey Post (www.Jerseystamps.com) 2017